-Subsidiary INVL Life UADB was consolidated in 2021, because it was planned that it would provide investment-related services.
+\ Subsidiary INVL Life UADB was consolidated in 2021, because it was planned that it would provide investment-related services.
 In 2022 it was reclassified to unconsolidated subsidiary because it does not meet the criteria of consolidated subsidiaries.
 Any gain or loss did not was recognized because fair value of net assets of subsidiary was equal to carrying amount of consolidated net assets.
 INVL Life UADB comprise investments to life insurance activities and investments to associates and financial assets at fair value through profit or loss, which are transferred from Company to subsidiary to form the capital to run life insurance activities.
 Investments into associates is presented in separate caption of statement of financial position of the Group and the Company.
-Investments into financial assets at fair value through profit or loss is presented also in separate caption of statement of financial position of the Group to better disclose information for users of financial statements (the same investments owned by the Company or consolidated subsidiary are presented in separate caption only investments to associates, all remaining investments are presented within caption 'Investments into subsidiaries'.
+Investments into financial assets at fair value through profit or loss is presented also in separate caption of statement of financial position of the Group to better disclose information for users of financial statements (the same investments owned by the Company or consolidated subsidiary are presented in the same caption as the same investments of INVL Life, UADB).
+In the statements of financial position of the Company presented in separate caption only investments to associates, all remaining investments are presented within caption 'Investments into subsidiaries'.
 Investments to life insurance activities are reclassified to caption 'Assets of disposals group classified as held for sale' in the statement of financial position of the Group (Notes 2.29 and 23).
 Therefore, deemed cost of unconsolidated subsidiary was calculated as follows: